JoshuaGalla/BIOINF_575_Final_Project/README.md

 ```
 # **Running the Model:**

-To run the mode, navigate to this directory and enter the following:
+To run the model, navigate to this directory and enter the following:

 `python run_model.py`